 “No.” The word just popped out.
 Lapis curled her hands in her lap; could she not just stay silent?
 Brander and Sherridan looked surprised, but whether due to her outburst or the content of Faelan’s ask, she did not know.

-All others had resigned expressions, and Faelan’s understanding made her feel low.
+The resigned expressions of the other four, and Faelan’s understanding, made her feel low.

-“It’s a Wolf Collaborate association,” he told her gently.
-“Istak already met with them, and if I also decide they’re serious about aiding us—"
+“It’s through the Wolf Collaborate,” he told her gently.
+“Istak already met with them, and if I also decide they’re serious about aiding us—”

 “They’re going to kill you.”
 She spent the last eight years trying not to care what might happen to him, and now, in person, she could not regain that hate, could not regain her fury, her gut-punch sickness at the betrayal.
 Not while she sat on the same couch and could see the rope scars on his wrists.
 How could that have changed her mind so quickly, so drastically?

 “Not during that meeting.
 Patch and Varr will be there.
 They’ll not allow anything to happen to me.”

 They would both die before anyone touched him.